-3. And a few FB groups for the young guns:
+And a FB group for the young guns:

 - Millennials in Travel Millennials in Travel is a career development and networking organization for young professionals in the travel industry in any capacity (agent, tour operator, hospitality, cruise etc.).
 The group is restricted to anyone born on or after Jan.
 1st, 1975.

 Other ways Travel agents can leverage social media groups:

 Travel agents find other creative ways for creative group engagement online!
 Here's what Harrison and West do: